Lease Accounting Software

 Augment reviews with feedback from your peers

 Unfortunately, not everyone who uses software will write a review.
 Reach out to your peers to find out which solutions they’re using.
 A one-on-one conversation allows you to ask them questions that you may not see in a review.

 It’s up to you to select a software solution that meets the requirements of auditors and regulators.
-With the new lease accounting standard effective dates approaching, many companies are getting into the software business without taking the time to consider all the functionalities that you will need to comply.
+With the lease accounting effective dates approaching, many companies are getting into the software business without taking the time to consider all the functionalities that you will need to comply.
 Having a keen eye for details will ensure that you make the right choice.

 The other thing that you can do is ask to see the systems in action – LeaseQuery offers a free consultation with every demo.

 Read the reviews on these comparison sites

 Want to see for yourself?
-Take a look at the reviews of various lease accounting software solutions on these websites:
+Take a look at the reviews of various solutions on these websites:

-LeaseQuery is software for both the current and new lease accounting standards, addressing and improving lease management and lease accounting for organizations reporting under FASB ASC 842, ASC 840, IFRS 16, IAS 17, and GASB 87.
+LeaseQuery is software for both the current and new lease accounting standards, addressing and improving lease accounting and management for organizations reporting under FASB ASC 842, ASC 840, IFRS 16, IAS 17, and GASB 87.
 The software provides everything you need for compliance, from reporting to journal entries.

 Unlike other lease management solutions designed for real estate professionals, LeaseQuery is built by accountants and for accountants.
 Our software doesn’t just provide lease tracking and management – it’s built with the complexities of lease accounting in mind.
 We understand the importance of ensuring our clients’ compliance with the new standards, reducing accounting errors, and improving efficiency.
 To learn more, visit our Features page.